-Does your companies online presence match with its interactions with clients in the ‘real world’?
+Does your company’s online presence match with its interactions with clients in the ‘real world’?

 Does a new visitor to your website get a realistic impression of who you are and what you can do for them?

-Many people and companies who have been in business for a number of years seem to see their website, or social media accounts as add-ons, side projects or somehow separate from their everyday business.
+Some companies who’ve been in business for years seem to see their website or social media accounts as peripheral.
+They see them in the same way that we might see a side project, somehow separate from everyday business.

-In the company head office, the carpets will be vacuumed, the walls will be painted and the staff will be well-dressed.
-Online, the company website might be old fashioned, out of date, and with inaccurate or incomplete information.
-In many cases websites will literally be broken, and on display for the world to see.
+In the company head office, the carpets will get vacuumed, the walls neatly painted, and the staff well-dressed.
+Online, the company website might be old-fashioned, out of date, and with inaccurate or incomplete information.
+In many cases, sites will malfunction, and be on display, for the world to see.

-I would argue that your website is even more important than your office.
+Is your website even more important than your office?

-When someone is inside your office there is a high possibility of them already being customers, or having been referred to you by an existing customer.
-They are already sold!
+When someone’s inside your office, there’s a high possibility of them already being customers, or having been referred to you by an existing customer.
+They’re sold on your product or service already!

-Someone coming to your website is less likely to know who you are, so first impressions will be crucial.
+Someone coming to your website is less likely to know who you are, so the first impression will be crucial.

-Someone browsing online for a company that offers your product or service is likely to click away from a tired, out of date or poor quality site.
-They will keep searching until they find what they are looking for.
+Someone browsing online for a company that offers your product or service will click away from a tired, out of date or poor quality site.
+They’ll keep searching until they find what they want.

-They will see a competitor who presents themselves online in the professional manner that you display in person.
-This competitor will get the new client.
+They’ll see a competitor who presents themselves online in a professional manner that you display in person.
+This competitor will get a new client.

 It could be that you can offer better value than the competitor.
 The competitor that you lose business to might even be terrible!
-They might even be a new start-up company who has no idea and who are destined to fail?
+They might also be a new start-up company that has no idea and that is destined to fail?

 It could be pure luck that they found a good web developer who was able to make them appear more professional and dedicated than you.